Blood Testing in Drink Driving Cases in Queensland

 There are a number of offences associated with the taking of blood samples.
 These offences can attract fines or terms of imprisonment.

 Refusing a sample

-If a person is required to provide a sample of blood for testing they are taken not to have done so unless it is sufficient for the test or the analysis to be carried out.
-They must allow a doctor or nurse, or a qualified assistant to take the sample and must do so when and as directed by and to the satisfaction of the healthcare professional.
-If they fail to give a specimen sample (breath or blood), their license will be suspended until after the matter is dealt with by the court.
-There is no appeal or review of that suspension.
+If a person is required to provide a sample of blood for testing, they are taken not to have done so unless the sample taken is sufficient for the test or the analysis to be carried out.
+The person must allow the doctor, nurse, or qualified assistant to take the sample and must do as directed.
+If a person fails or refuses to give a specimen, they are taken to be guilty of an offence under section 79 of the Transport Operations (Road Use Management) Act 1995 .

 Challenging a sample

 It is a defence to the charge of refusing to provide a blood sample if the request to provide the specimen was not lawfully made.
 It is also a defence if a sample could not be provided because of events that occurred that meant the driver was incapable of providing the specimen.
 It will also be a defence if the court accepts that there was some other good reason for the person’s failure to provide the specimen.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.